 "I just want to give him/her a normal life."

-Being just that noble, the hero will then give their child up, to live in blissful normalcy with ordinary parents that will presumably provide the child with a life that doesn't have any supervillains.
+Being just that noble, the hero will then give their child up, to live in blissful normalcy with either ordinary foster parents or their child's normal other parent who will presumably provide the child with a life that doesn't have any supervillains.

 - Hinako Aikawa, the lead female from Bitter Virgin, was sexually abused by her stepfather and got pregnant twice.
 She had a miscarriage and lost her first baby, then when she gave birth to the second one, she preferred to give the baby boy up for adoption, so the kid would have a chance for a normal life.